lookuptax/lookup-guide/docs/how-to-verify/qcci-membership-qatar.md

 ## QCCI Membership number check on Qatar Commercial and Industrial Directory

 QCCI Membership search option is available for free on the Qatar Commercial and Industrial Directory.
 You can access the QCCI Membership search [here](https://qatarcid.com/?lang=en).
-You can also search a business by its name or CR number, Geolocation or merbership number in this registry.
+You can also search a business by its name, CR number, Geolocation or merbership number in this registry.

 Example QCCI Membership no:  00-162, 01-06057-00